DevinVinson/WordPress-Plugin-Boilerplate/README.md

 ### Includes

-Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:
+Note that if you include your own classes, or third-party libraries, there are four locations in which said files may go:

 * `plugin-name/includes` is where functionality shared between the admin area and the public-facing parts of the site reside
 * `plugin-name/admin` is for all admin-specific functionality
 * `plugin-name/public` is for all public-facing functionality
+* `plugin-name/resr` is for all rest api functionality

 Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.